crgimenes/json2go/README.md

 If a field's value is null, the field's type will be `interface{}`, as that field's type is not determinable.

-There is also a [json2go CLI app](https://github.com/mohae/json2go/tree/master/cmd/json2go).
-See that [README](https://github.com/mohae/json2go/tree/master/cmd/json2go) for more info and examples; including how to install it.
+There is also a [json2go CLI app](https://crg.eti.br/go/json2go/tree/master/cmd/json2go).
+See that [README](https://crg.eti.br/go/json2go/tree/master/cmd/json2go) for more info and examples; including how to install it.

-## Examples:
+## Examples

 __map[string][]T__